raman112233/smart-intrusion-detection-system/README.md

 ### ☁️ Cloud Services:
 - Blynk Cloud (for notifications and device management)
+-
+## 💻 Code
+- the complete code for the given program is given the motiondetection file uploaded

 ## 🧪 Circuit Diagram

 - The PIR sensor's OUT pin is connected to **GPIO 4** of the ESP32.